lingliw/techcontent/articles/mysql/mysql-database-enus-armtemplate-deploymysql.md

 	New-AzureRmResourceGroupDeployment -Name ExampleDeployment -ResourceGroupName ExampleResourceGroup -TemplateFile c:\MyTemplates\example.json

 These commands create a resource group and deploy the template to the resource group.
 The template file is a local file.
-If this operation is successful, you are able to obtain all the required deployed resources.
+If this operation is successful, you will obtain all the required deployed resources.

 The following code is a fairly complete Resource Manager template in JSON format.
 You can modify this template to meet your specific requirements.